JoKab5/SkinDetection/README.md

 # SkinDetection

+The folder perceptionProjet content the Skin dectetion program.
 This project is to experiment with color manipulation, understand the coding and impact of light conditions on color characteristics.
 For that we have to realize a program that allows detecting the color of the human skin by the thresholding of the values of colors.